Decipher, Inc.: History

-Decipher was founded by Warren Holland in 1983 as a games-producing company.
-Their first project was to launch the successful How to Host a Murder line of party games.
-Shortly after that, they purchased the license for Pente from Parker Brothers, and started to produce that game as well, maintaining a position in the games market.
+The Decipher puzzles led to the launch of the successful How to Host a Murder line of party games.
+Subsequently they purchased the license for Pente from Parker Brothers, which they began marketing, maintaining a position in the games market.

-Ten years later, a new market of gaming was beginning with the introduction of collectible card games (CCGs).
-Seeing the opportunity in this market, game designers Tom Braunlich and Rollie Tesh (both former Pente world champions) conceptualized a media license-based CCG, and in November 1993 approached Decipher with the idea.
+Ten years later, after Decipher noticed the advent of collectible card games (CCGs), and game designers Tom Braunlich and Rollie Tesh (both former Pente world champions) conceptualized a media license-based CCG, and in November 1993 approached Decipher with a marketing idea.
 The following month, Decipher acquired the license from Paramount to create a CCG based on Star Trek: The Next Generation.
 In August 1994, the new game was previewed for the first time at Gen Con, and in November 1994 it was officially released.

-Following an early success by the Star Trek: TNG CCG, Decipher looked for another popular media license to base another game on.
-And so the following year in December 1995, after acquiring the rights from Lucasfilm, Decipher released the Star Wars Customizable Card Game.
-Both games became extremely popular and were ranked among the top five CCGs for the majority of their production runs (Star Wars often placing second behind only Magic: The Gathering).
-Despite an initial planned three-year run for the Star Trek:TNG game, in November 1996 Decipher announced that based on the game's success they'd negotiated a new agreement with Paramount to continue producing the game for longer and to expand the license agreement to include not only Star Trek:TNG, but also all of the other live-action Star Trek licenses (including Star Trek: The Original Series, Star Trek: Deep Space Nine, and all of the Star Trek films).
+Following the early success of the Star Trek: TNG CCG, Decipher sought another popular media license as a suitable game premise, and in December 1995, after acquiring the rights from Lucasfilm, Decipher released the Star Wars Customizable Card Game in 1995.
+Both games became extremely popular and were ranked among the top five CCGs for the majority of their production (Star Wars often placing second behind only Magic: The Gathering).
+Despite an initial planned three-year run for the Star Trek:TNG game, in November 1996 Decipher announced they had renegotiated with Paramount to continue producing the game and expand the license agreement to include not only Star Trek:TNG, but also all of the other live-action Star Trek licenses (including Star Trek: The Original Series, Star Trek: Deep Space Nine, and all of the Star Trek films).

 In 1999, with the release of the Star Wars movie The Phantom Menace, Decipher made the decision to expand its market towards a younger generation.
 Other games like Pokémon were successfully drawing younger kids into card gaming, but Decipher's existing two games were seen as requiring too much thinking and planning for a younger child to properly understand and enjoy.
 So in response, Decipher created the Young Jedi Collectible Card Game to target this audience.
 This game used images exclusively from the new movies, while the original Star Wars CCG continued to use images only from the original trilogy until 2001.